Help the 4.2 million Australians affected by cardiovascular disease

-Are you an accomplished scientist with a talent for hands-on experimental work and complex data analysis?
-Are you looking to advance your career in academic research but prefer the lab bench to the office desk?
+Are you an accomplished scientist with a talent for hands-on experimental work and data analysis?
+Are you looking to advance your career in academic research and prefer the lab bench to the office desk?
 Do you have a passion for science and want to work on the most exciting and cutting-edge cardiovascular research in Australia?

 We would like to meet you if you have: